 The process described and outlined in the flow chart below represents a continuous cycle of planning, implementation and review.
-Implementation commences after the Municipal Council adopts the initial IDP whilst Public Participation remains pivotal throughout the process of the IDP.
+Implementation commences after the Municipal Council adopts the final Draft for the subsequent Financial/ Year IDP whilst Public Participation remains pivotal throughout the process of the IDP.